leeyunsik1999/326-final-team-omega/docs/milestone1.md

 - This would be viewable through the month section of the Habits page, which shows the history of a habit throughout a month.
 History would be determined by the Habit Events that were created in the past by user interaction.
 - This would be stored on the DB with a habit ID, date, boolean for if it was completed or not, and caption ID.
 Still determining what to use as a primary key.

-## Photos
+## Pictures
-Photos are objects that contains any photo that the user has already uploaded previously for viewing.
+Pictures are objects that contains any photo that the user has already uploaded previously for viewing.
-- Photos would be created and deleted in the add page, or the photos page.
+- Pictures would be created and deleted in the add page, or the pictures page.
-- Photos should be viewable in both the photos page (as an album) and on the habits page (for photos connected to that day, and individual events when clicked would be a reach goal).
+- Pictures should be viewable in both the pictures page (as an album) and on the habits page (for pictures connected to that day, and individual events when clicked would be a reach goal).
 - This would be stored on the DB with a photo ID (which doubles as the photo's name in storage for easy access), date, linked habit event's primary key, and caption ID.

 ## Captions
 Captions are objects that contain descriptive text for any object they are linked to.
-They should be optionally available to add on Habit Events and Photos.
+They should be optionally available to add on Habit Events and Pictures.
-- Captions would be created under the Add page when uploading photos, add page for daily captions linked to habit events, and image popups in albums (subject to change).
+- Captions would be created under the Add page when uploading pictures, add page for daily captions linked to habit events, and image popups in albums (subject to change).
-- This information should be viewable when reviewing individual habit events in the past, or photos.
+- This information should be viewable when reviewing individual habit events in the past, or pictures.
 - This would be stored on the DB with a Caption ID, text, photo ID and habit event primary key.

 ## Themes